htcondor/htcondor/docs/automated-workflows/dagman-advance-functionality.rst

 The :dag-cmd:`PROVISIONER` node runs for a set amount of time defined in its job.
 It does not get terminated automatically at the end of a DAG workflow.
-The expectation is that it needs to explicitly de-provision any resources, such as expensive cloud computing instances that should not be allowed to run indefinitely.
+The expectation is that the job needs to explicitly de-provision any resources, such as expensive cloud computing instances that should not be allowed to run indefinitely.

 .. warning::